Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Conclusions and discussion

-We briefly discuss some generalizations and applications of our results and methods.
-First, as mentioned in the introduction, the tensorization property for quantum functional inequalities is much more subtle than the classical case.
-Some tensorization-type results have been obtained for the quantum MLSI and LSI in the case of the depolarizing semigroups, e.g., \cite[Lemma 25]{kastoryano2013quantum} and \cite[Theorems 19 and 21]{beigi2020quantum}.
-By Lemma \ref{lem:aux_func} and Corollary \ref{coro:pitobeck}, these results can also provide dimension-independent lower bounds for the quantum Beckner constants (in certain scenarios).
-Second, thanks to Lemma \ref{lem:two-sided}, we can estimate the strong data processing inequality constant for the quantum $p$-divergence $\mc{F}_{p,\si}$ in terms of the $\chi^2_{\kappa_{1/p}}$ contraction coefficient, in the sense of \cite[Theorem 4.1]{gao2021complete}.
-We can also discuss the approximate tensorization property of $\mc{F}_{p,\si}$ similarly to \cite[Theorem 5.1]{gao2021complete} and the stability of the data processing inequality for the divergence $\mc{F}_{p,\si}$ similarly to \cite[Proposition 5.1]{junge2019stability}.
-Third, in view of \cite{wirth2021curvature}, it is straightforward to consider the curvature-dimension conditions for quantum systems and investigate the finite-dimension version of the quantum Beckner's inequality.
-The details and refinements of these results would be worth being reported elsewhere.
+Then, by Lemma \ref{lem:sobo_hyper} and Proposition \ref{prop:connectpsob}, we have $\alpha_p \ge \frac{1}{p} \w{\beta}_p \ge \frac{1}{2p}$ for $p \ge 1$.} \item Thanks to Lemma \ref{lem:two-sided}, we can estimate the strong data processing inequality constant for the quantum $p$-divergence $\mc{F}_{p,\si}$ in terms of the $\chi^2_{\kappa_{1/p}}$-contraction coefficient, in the sense of \cite[Theorem 4.1]{gao2021complete}.
+We can also discuss the stability of the data processing inequality for the divergence $\mc{F}_{p,\si}$ similarly to \cite[Proposition 5.1]{junge2019stability} and the approximate tensorization property of $\mc{F}_{p,\si}$ similarly to \cite[Theorem 5.1]{gao2021complete}. \item It is straightforward to generalize the arguments in \cite{wirth2022dual} to derive the dual formulation for the distance $W_{2,p}$ in terms of noncommutative Hamilton-Jacobi-Bellman-type equations.
+Indeed, a formal calculation gives